Kchour/BagDataExtract/README.md

 # BagDataExtract
 This script is used to extract data from bag files.
-See other repo to extract video data
+It will automatically look for bag files in the directory as the bagReadSimple.py and turn data into text files.
+You can specify the topics, field variables to filter through in the script

 ## Instructions
 1. Download / clone this repository branch (plotting)
-1. Place all bag files in a separate folder which has the same name (minus the extension i.e "bag123.bag" should be in folder "bag123")
+1. Place all bag files in the same directory as scripts
-1. Modify bagReadsimple script to include your desired topics, field variables, and bagfile name
+1. Modify bagReadsimple script to include your desired topics, field variables
 1. Run the script by issuing "python bagReadSimple.py"
-1. Resulting results will be generated in the folders
+1. Results will be generated in the folders

 ## Miscellaneous info
 1. To get a list of topics for a rosbag
 	1. rosbag info bagfilename.bag